jae0/bio.snowcrab/inst/markdown/01_snowcrab_data.md

 ## Prepare the data environment

-  - Ensure the **year.assessment** is correct (to update for 4X in Feb, increment to capture new yaers logbook data)..
+  - Ensure the **year.assessment** is correct (to update for 4X in Feb, increment to capture new years logbook data)..

   - make sure your passwords are correct in the externally stored password file.